codeofmaple/my-fifth-assignment/readme.md

 ### Question and Answer part:

+### Question 1
-- **Question 1:** What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?
+What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?

 **Answer:**
 **getElementById:** getElementById returns the single element that has the given id.
 - Example: getElementById("right-nav"), now i will get the element that contains "right-nav" id.

 **getElementsByClassName:** getElementsByClassName returns an array-like object which is a HTMLCollection and inside the array-like object there are a collection of all elements with the given class name.
-And it updates automatically if DOM changes
+And it updates automatically if DOM changes.
 - Example: getElementsByClassName("copy-btn"), now i will get all elements that contain "copy-btn" class name.

 **querySelector:** querySelector returns the first element that contains/matches the given CSS selector;